azproduction/relocating-to-berlin/README.md

 ### What is the difference between cold and warm rental price?

  - Cold price (Kaltmiete) includes the price for the "walls" only.
  - Warm price (Warmmiete) is a Kaltmiete plus additional fee for services: water, heating and garbage utilisation and so on.
 All fees **are calculated statistically**.
+Make sure to ask for the Warmmiete as heating costs can differ a lot depending on isolation and heating technology.

 At the end of the rental year or once a half a year, you will receive a calculation paper about your water and heating spendings.
 So at this point you will have the actual price for the services.
-If you exceeded statistically calculated values you will need to pay the difference.
-Electricity is payed separetly.
+If you exceeded statistically calculated values you will need to pay the difference and your monthly rate is changed accordingly.
+Electricity is paid separetly.

 **Mikhail Davydov**: Paying 500-1000 Euro extra at the end of the year is fine.
 Small difference between Kaltmiete and Warmmiete meens that no one was living there for a some time.
 So 70 Euro difference is too little, more real values are around 200 Euro depending on the square meters of apt.
 Be aware of it.

 ### Is there a Deposit for an apartement?

-For the most places it will be required to transfer a deposit (Kaution) to an account of landlord or renting company.
-Usual Kaution is 300% of cold rent price.
-Additional deposit is also possible.
+For the most places it will be required to transfer a deposit (Kaution) to a neutral bank account (Mietkautionskonto).
+In some cases landlord or renting company prefer their own accounts but you're not required to oblige.
+If it's on a neutral account, the landlord has harder access to it and cannot use it for his personal expenses.
+You can either play along and hope their are no disputes or insist on a neutral account.
+The Kaution can be up to three times of the cold rent price.
+Additional deposit is also common but unlawful for the landlord.
-Instead of transferring deposit you can buy deposit insurance(Kautionsversicherung) and pay ~100-150 Euro per year and save thousands Euro of cash.
-See https://www.kautionskasse.de/privatkunden/moneyfix/
+Instead of transferring deposit you can buy deposit insurance (Kautionsversicherung) and pay ~100-150 Euro per year and save thousands Euro of cash.
+See [Kautionskasse](https://www.kautionskasse.de/privatkunden/moneyfix/)

 ## Commute

 ### How much time does it take to get from home to the office?

 From zone B to zone A, or through zone A, it usually takes 30 minutes or less.
-Cycling could be faster in many cases, it is a convenient and extremely popular means of transportation in Berlin.
+Cycling could be faster in many cases, it is a convenient and extremely popular means of transportation in Berlin and other German cities.
+Google maps usually shows you the fastest routes including public transportation.

 ## General topics